kumkum9263/calculator.html/readme.md

-# 🌤️ Simple Weather App & 🧮 Enhanced Calculator App
+# 🌤️ Simple Weather App & 🧮 Simple Calculator App

 A collection of two beginner-friendly web applications built with HTML, CSS, and JavaScript: